-The following discussion of BGC Partners' financial condition and results of operations should be read together with BGC Partners, Inc.'s unaudited Condensed Consolidated Financial Statements and notes to those statements, as well as the cautionary statements relating to forward-looking statements included in this report.
-When used herein, the terms "BGC Partners," "BGC," the "Company," "we," "us" and "our" refer to BGC Partners, Inc., including consolidated subsidiaries.
+The following discussion of our financial condition and results of operations should be read together with our unaudited Condensed Consolidated Financial Statements and notes to those statements, as well as the cautionary statements relating to forward-looking statements included in this report.
+BGC Group, Inc., holding company for and successor to BGC Partners, Inc. following the closing of the Corporate Conversion on July 1, 2023, is reporting the results as of and for the period ended June 30, 2023 of BGC Partners, Inc., its wholly owned subsidiary, and throughout this Quarterly Report on Form 10-Q, other than as indicated.

 The objective of this Management's Discussion and Analysis is to allow investors to view the Company from management's perspective, considering items that have had and could have a material impact on future operations.
-This discussion summarizes the significant factors affecting our results of operations and financial condition as of and during the three months ended March 31, 2023 and 2022.
+This discussion summarizes the significant factors affecting our results of operations and financial condition as of and during the three and six months ended June 30, 2023 and 2022.
 This discussion is provided to increase the understanding of, and should be read in conjunction with, our unaudited Condensed Consolidated Financial Statements and the notes thereto included elsewhere in this report.